Amite County, Mississippi: History

 In 1861, the state legislature called a convention to vote on secession from the United States.
 David Hurst, the delegate from Amite County, voted against secession, but the majority of the state's delegates voted for it.
 Led by South Carolina, the largest slave-owning states were the first in the South to secede.
 Mississippi voted to join the Confederate States of America.
 During the Civil War, Captain George H. Tichenor married Margaret Anne Drane at the Liberty Baptist Church; Tichenor developed an antiseptic to treat wounds suffered by soldiers in the war.
 By the end of the war, 279 men from Amite County had died for the Confederate cause.
 Amite County was not in a theater of war.

 A raiding party of Union cavalry, under the command of Colonel Benjamin Grierson, is known to have camped in the county nine miles east of Liberty on the evening of April 28, 1863, while conducting a deep penetration raid as part of the Vicksburg Campaign.
-As part of that raid, Union forces pillages many homes and plantations.
+As part of that raid, Union forces pillaged many homes and plantations.
 Most of the buildings of the Amite Female Seminary, with 13 pianos, were burnt; one building was spared, the small Mary Van Norman Ratcliff Building, commonly known as the "Little Red Schoolhouse."

 At the end of the Civil War, Amite County's population was 60% African American.
 During Reconstruction, freedmen elected several African Americans to local office as county sheriff.
 After Reconstruction, white Democrats regained power in the state legislature through a combination of violent voter repression and fraud.
 They disenfranchised most African Americans and many poor whites in the state by the new 1890 state constitution, which imposed a poll tax, literacy tests, and other requirements as barriers to voter registration.
 These were administered by whites in a discriminatory way.
 Most black voters and many poor whites were dropped from the voter rolls.